j-d-b/tas-server/gql/README.md

 ### Users
 Unlike appointments, each user in the `users` collection contains the same fields of type `User` as the GraphQL schema (`./schema/user.js`).
 Thus resolving the user object to the GraphQL return is trivial.

+## Resolver structure
+`auth.js` holds and exports resolvers/resolver chains which throw apollo errors.
+This should be reorganized, but the intention is that every *check* that a resolver needs to perform, such as making sure the user owns the appointment they are trying to update.

+each root resolver has an associated `.js` file of the same name.
+The goal is for no error logic to be present in these files and for them to *only* perform the requested action (usually a database query).